 The Evening and Night-Time Economy (ENTE) and ASB in public spaces were chosen as deliberate themes after they were highlighted as potential issues this summer following the anticipated Covid unlock on July 19.

-The money will fund more than 50 projects.
-This includes specific help in 18 late night hotspot locations throughout the South West, including Plymouth, Exeter, Barnstaple, Newquay, Falmouth, Paignton and Torquay (full list below).
+The money will fund more than 50 projects in several late night hotspot locations throughout the South West - see below for the full list.

 Support is also being provided in a broader range of locations across Devon and Cornwall with £100,000 extra funding given to community safety partnerships to support projects to reduce antisocial behaviour by young people in public spaces.

 The funding is supporting a variety of preventative projects including youth intervention and sports clubs, specialist night-time economy marshals, extra CCTV provision, radio systems to link key premises and ‘Street Angels’ to help safeguard vulnerable drinkers.

 Alison Hernandez, Police and Crime Commissioner for Devon, Cornwall and the Isles of Scilly, said: “I’m delighted to make this funding available for what promises to be a unique summer season across the South West.
 “Tourism is the lifeblood of Devon and Cornwall and it’s easy to see why we are the number one domestic tourist destination in the UK.

 “With the long-running Covid restrictions set to be removed, it’s understandable that both locals and visitors will be wanting to make the most of their new-found freedoms and enjoy the summer.

 “However, it’s important this does not veer into criminality or behaviour that can make normal people feel threatened or vulnerable.